Mac Pro 2018 (or 2019) preview

 The D700 matches the AMD FirePro W9000, which at the time was AMD’s best performing workstation GPU.

-So, when it comes to predicting what the next big thing will be after the Radeon Pro Vega we’d need a crystal ball and since we don’t have one we’ll have to wait.
+But when it comes to predicting what the next big thing will be after the Radeon Pro Vega we’d need a crystal ball and since we don’t have one we’ll have to wait.

 That said, maybe what really matters is whether pro users will be able to update their Mac Pro to take advantage of the latest and greatest graphics cards when they launch.
 If Apple allows this then it matters less what’s inside the Mac Pro at launch.